 - 1. Start the Internet Explorer (IE). - 2.
 Select Tools from the main menu of the browser.
-Then click on Internet Options. - 3.
-Click on the Security tab and select Internet, 3.
-Click on the Security tab and select Internet. - 4.
+Then click on Internet Options. - net. - 4.
 Down the page, click on Default Level and OK to confirm the setting.
 Close the browser window.